muhannad-ibrahim/MEAN_ITI/README.md

+## Book Review app
-## This is a book review application inspired by Goodreads.com.
-Users can sign up, search for books, add books to their shelves, write reviews, and see what others are reading and reviewing.
+`This is a book review application inspired by Goodreads.com.
+Users can sign up, search for books, add books to their shelves, write reviews, and see what others are reading and reviewing.`

-### Getting Started
-**These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.**

 <hr>

+#### Getting Started
+`These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.`

 #### Prerequisites
     Node.js (version 14 or higher)